Kirsten Flipkens: 2014–15: Solid results

 At the end of the season, she took part in the first edition of the International Premier Tennis League, where she played for the Manila Mavericks and was teammate with – amongst others – Maria Sharapova, Andy Murray and Jo-Wilfried Tsonga.
 In this two-and-a-half-week during event, Flipkens mainly excelled as a mixed-doubles player, alongside multiple champion Daniel Nestor.
 The Manila Mavericks ended third in the competition.
 Flipkens finished the season as No. 46 in the world.

 Flipkens started 2015 with a knee injury and only won one match during the Australian season (against Johanna Larsson in Auckland).
 In the Australian Open 2015, she was beaten by friend and doubles partner Dominika Cibulková.
 She reached her first quarterfinal of the season at the Katowice Open, where she lost to compatriot Alison Van Uytvanck.
 During the Premier-level Stuttgart Open in April, she was forced to retire in qualification, because of an 11.5 cm tear in her upper leg.
 This healed better than expected and against all the odds she made it into the French Open, where she lost the first round against Elena Vesnina.
 She won only one match on grass-court season in 2015, defeating Annika beck at the Wimbledon, before she played the second round against former No. 1, Victoria Azarenka, but lost 4–6, 2–6.
 After Wimbledon, she fell out of the top 100 for the first time since 2012.

-In July, she played the her first semifinal in 2015 at İstanbul Cup, beating amongst others Francesca Schiavone and Alizé Cornet.
+In July, she played her first semifinal in 2015 at İstanbul Cup, beating amongst others Francesca Schiavone and Alizé Cornet.
 The following week, she reached quarterfinal of International-level tournament at the Baku Cup.
 Thanks to these two good results, she made it back into the top 100.
 She proceeded to play the final of the $100k Vancouver Open, where she lost to Johanna Konta.
 At the US Open, she was beaten in the first round by Varvara Lepchenko.
 In doubles, she played alongside Laura Robson.
 They reached the second round, where they were beaten by fifth seeds Caroline Garcia and Katarina Srebotnik.
 After the US Open, Flipkens was diagnosed with a cyst on the wrist, which made her unable to play, resulting in her dropping out of the top 100 again.
 She made her comeback at the Linz Open.
 This comeback was successful for Flipkens, reaching the semifinal, where she beat amongst others the former No. 1, Caroline Wozniacki, before eventually falling to Anastasia Pavlyuchenkova.
 She officially finished the year 2015 as No. 93 in the world.